rust-lang/reference/src/expressions/grouped-expr.md

 > _GroupedExpression_ :\
 > &nbsp;&nbsp; `(` [_InnerAttribute_]<sup>\*</sup> [_Expression_] `)`

+A *parenthesized expression* wrap a single expression, evaluating to that expression.
+The syntax for a parenthesized expression is a `(`, then an operand, the *enclosed operand*, and then a `)`.

-An expression enclosed in parentheses evaluates to the result of the enclosed expression.
+An expression enclosed in parentheses evaluates to the value of the enclosed operand.

-Parentheses can be used to explicitly specify evaluation order within an expression.
+Parentheses can be used to explicitly modify the precedence order of subexpressions within an expression.

 An example of a parenthesized expression: